BitcoinBerlinSV/bitcoin-berlin-circular-economy-education-toolkit/merchant-adoption/merchant-onboarding-guide.md

 ### “What if I lose my phone?”
 Access can be recovered if the merchant still controls their email, phone number, or recovery method.

+Some questions come up with continued use.
+For deeper topics after onboarding, merchants can refer to the merchant FAQ guide.

 ---

 ## 9. Field Tips for Educators